Mamas Stay Woke is a meet-up where the focus is on topics like race and sexism, not diapers

 BY Karen Robock

-Every Wednesday morning up to 10 moms with kids in tow gather in the backroom of Tokki, a gently used children’s clothing shop in the Junction in Toronto.
+Every Wednesday morning up to 10 moms with kids in tow gather in the backroom of Tokki, a shop in Toronto’s Junction neighbourhood that sells gently used children’s clothing.
 Yes, they’re a group of moms—but they’re not your typical “mommy group.”
 They’ve never discussed attachment parenting, sleep deprivation or the pros and cons of cloth diapers.
 “We talk about social justice issues and current events,” says group organizer Eloise Tan.
 Issues around race, gender, class, religion and sexism are common threads running through their conversations, and talking points are often sparked by what’s happening in the news.
 “A few weeks ago, we spent a long time discussing the Tina Fontaine case,” Tan says.

 After the birth of her second child, Tan was looking for a space where she could connect with other mothers.
 “I just didn’t find the usual mom groups were right for me,” she says.
 “I wanted a place where I could meet other moms, bring my kid and talk about social justice issues.”
 Mamas Stay Woke was born.

 “Woke” is a term that originated in African American Vernacular English (AAVE) and refers to being aware of injustice, oppression and inequity both in your community and in the wider context of the world.
 Tan says the name of their group emphasizes the importance of staying active when it comes to issues that are important to you.
 “You have to go out into the world and put these ideas into action,” she says.
 “It’s also about figuring out how you’re going to pass these values down to your kids.”